 Object Description Port The logical port for the settings.
 Mode Specify ARP Inspection is enabled on which ports.
 Only when both Global Mode and Port Mode on a given port are enabled, ARP Inspection is enabled on this given port.
 Enable Enable ARP Inspection operation.
 Disable Disable ARP Inspection operation.
 Check VLAN If you want to inspect the VLAN configuration, you have to enable the setting of "Check VLAN".
 The default setting of "Check VLAN" is disabled.
 (Please configure the list of VLANs to be inspected in the VLAN Configuration settings.)
-Enable Enable Enable Disable Disa Log Type Inspection will refer to the port setting.
-Only the Global Mode and Port Mode on a given port are enabled, and the setting of "Check VLAN" is disabled, the log type of ARP Inspection will refer to the port setting.
+Enable Enable Enable Enable Inspection will refer to the VLAN setting.
+Disable Check VLAN operation.
+The log type of ARP Inspection will refer to the port setting.
+Log Type Only the Global Mode and Port Mode on a given port are enabled, and the setting of "Check VLAN" is disabled, the log type of ARP Inspection will refer to the port setting.
 None Log nothing.
 Deny Log denied entries.
 Permit Log permitted entries.
 All Log all entries.